MicrosoftDocs/Viva/Viva/insights/personal/reference/mya-retirement.md

 As Viva Insights in Teams and on the web is becoming the central place for personal insights, we’re retiring the MyAnalytics dashboard.
 As a part of this retirement, we’re doing two things:

-1. Redirecting users from Digest email and MyAnalytics dashboard to Viva Insights web app
+1. Redirecting users from Digest email and MyAnalytics dashboard to the Viva Insights web app
 1. Offering unified settings in the Viva Insights app in Teams and on the web for worldwide and Government Community Cloud (GCC) users

 ## What's changing?

 The MyAnalytics dashboard, in its current form, won’t be accessible after mid-December 2022.
 Instead, you’ll be redirected to the Viva Insights web app to discover key work-pattern insights.
 We’re streamlining your experience between the dashboard and the Viva Insights app in Teams and on the web.
 Here’s how:

 ### Redirection

-Right now, you access the MyAnalytics web dashboard through https://myanalytics.microsoft.com/, https://myanalytics-gcc.microsoft.com/, or through links in the Viva Digest email (like if you wanted to dive deeper into your work pattern insights) and Outlook add-in.
+Right now, you access the MyAnalytics web dashboard through https://myanalytics.microsoft.com/, https://myanalytics-gcc.microsoft.com/, or through links in the Viva Digest email and Outlook add-in (like if you wanted to dive deeper into your work pattern insights).
 After this change, we’ll automatically redirect you to https://insights.viva.office.com/ or https://gcc.insights.viva.office.com/.
 You’ll also be able to find the Viva Insights web app in the Microsoft 365 app launcher on office.com.

 ### Feature availability

-The following select MyAnalytics functionality will continue to be available as a part of the Viva Insights apps in Teams and web.
-In the future, additional work-pattern insights from MyAnalytics will be highlighted alongside productivity and wellbeing experiences in the Viva Insights apps in Teams and web to support building better work habits.
+The select MyAnalytics functionality we describe below will continue to be available as part of the Viva Insights app in Teams and web.
+In the future, we'll highlight additional work-pattern insights from MyAnalytics alongside productivity and wellbeing experiences in the Viva Insights app in Teams and web to support building better work habits.

 #### Focus time booking and insights